 The Labeling Summary report presents a general overview of the labeling classes in the map for quality assurance and performance checks.
 It identifies potential problems with your labeling parameters that may impact labeling performance, map readability, and the ability to convert labels to annotation.
 The summary report lists all the layers in the map and all the label classes and their properties in each layer.
 Each layer has a minimum of one label class, whether or not it's currently being labeled.
 Layers that can't be labeled, such as layers referencing raster data, are not listed.

-To access the Labeling Summary report, on the Labeling tab, in the Map group, click More > Priorities.
+- To access the Labeling Summary report, on the Labeling tab, in the Map group, click More > Summary.

 The Labeling Summary report contains a listing for each layer that provides an overview of the main properties for your label class.
-Information presented in red text should be reviewed, as it's reporting either an error that is preventing labels from being displayed or an issue that will cause decreased performance in your map labeling.
+Review information presented in red text, as it's reporting either an error that is preventing labels from being displayed or an issue that will cause decreased performance in your map labeling.
 The following items are checked and may be listed for each layer: